ishnid/zotero-obsidian/README.md

 # Set up Obsidian

 - Start Obsidian and create a new vault (anywhere) - this is the folder in which Obsidian will store everything.
-- Within Obsidian, create new folders called `papers` and `templates` (the latter is if you want to customise what goes in the notes - you can do without if you are happy with the defaults).
+- If you want to customise what goes in the notes, within Obsidian create a new folder called `templates`.
+You can do without this if you are happy with the defaults).
-- Copy the files from the [templates](templates/) directory in this repository into the `templates` directory.
+	- If you want to start with my templates, copy the files from the [templates](templates/) directory in this repository into the `templates` directory.
+	- Alternatively, the default Mdnotes templates are [here](https://argentinaos.com/zotero-mdnotes/docs/templates/).
+You should be most interested in the "Mdnotes Default Template" and "Zotero Note Template" templates.
+The former is for the main note for each paper.
+The second is for the extracted annotations.

 # Configure Zotero to export to Obsidian

 - In Zotero, open `Tools` → `Mdnotes Preferences`.
 - Under "File organization", choose "Single file".
-- Set the "Export directory" to be the `papers` directory that you created in your Obsidian vault.
+- Set the "Export directory" to be the directory that your Obsidian vault is in.
 - If you created a `templates` directory in Obsidian, set the "Template folder" to be this one.
 If you are happy to start with the default templates, you can leave this blank.

 # Now you're ready to export a paper from Zotero to Obsidian!

 - In your Zotero library, right click on the paper and then choose `Mdnotes` → `Create full export note`.
 - You will be given the option to choose the export folder.
-It will default to your Obsidian `papers` folder (if you've completed the above steps correctly), so you can just click "Open".
+It will default to your Obsidian vault folder (if you've completed the above steps correctly), so you can just click "Open".

 # OK so what happened?

-- There is now a note in your Obsidian `papers` folder.
+- There is now a note in your Obsidian vault.
 Its name is the citation key of the paper.
 - **Caution**: If you edit this note directly in Obsidian, your changes will be lost if you ever re-export from Zotero.
 	- To solve this, my template (see above) contains a link within the "My Notes" section.
 If you click on that it will create a separate note (which will not be overwritten by a Zotero export) that is displayed within the main note.
-	- By default, this note is stored in your main vault.
-There is an option in the "Files & Links" section of the Obsidian preferences where you can change this behaviour.
+- **Caution**: If you habitually create notes that have the same pattern as your citations keys, these may be overwritten accidentally if there's a clash.
+If this is an issue, you could create a `papers` subfolder (for example) to store your exported Zotero notes.
 - Now you can link to this note from anywhere using the "[[Lillis2021]]" syntax.
 Better still, if you hover over such a link you will see the title and authors without having to click into it.
+	- Additionally, if you create a [[Lillis2021]]-style link before you have a note by that name, it will point to the exported Zotero note once you have performed the export.